 What if I bus/carpool/etc?

 That's great!
 For some, combining the bike with other modes such as busing or carpooling is the best way to work in a bike commute.
 Maybe riding 27 miles one-way isn't for you, but why not ride 3 miles to the Park and Ride?
 For reporting mileage, only count the bike portion of your commute.
-Please do not report any extra mileage for trips that are extra or recreational.
+Please do not report any mileage for trips that are extra or recreational.

 I sometimes bike the long way home and do work errands by bicycle.
 Can I include these miles/trips in the contest?